shakacode/react_on_rails/README.md

 2. The wrapper div `<div id="HelloWorld-react-component-0">` specifies the div where to place the React rendering.
 It encloses the server-rendered HTML for the React component
 3. Additional JavaScript is placed to console log any messages, such as server rendering errors.
 Note, these server side logs can be configured to only be sent to the server logs.

+**Note**:

-**Note**: If server rendering is not used (prerender: false), then the major difference is that the HTML rendered for the React component only contains the outer div: `<div id="HelloWorld-react-component-0"/>`.
+* If server rendering is not used (prerender: false), then the major difference is that the HTML rendered for the React component only contains the outer div: `<div id="HelloWorld-react-component-0"/>`.
 The first specification of the React component is just the same.
+* The below image is not yet updated for version 7.0.0 which uses a `<script>` tag for the props.
+Instead of a hidden div, we have the props inside of the a `<script>` tag.

 ![Comparison of a normal React Component with its server-rendered version](https://cloud.githubusercontent.com/assets/1118459/12607542/a959d5c8-c48a-11e5-8187-2433d543ccaa.png)